Renovations at Province House

 Prior to beginning invasive work on the exterior stone, the conservator carefully inspected the facade and labeled problem areas in chalk.
 In this case, some stones were protruding from the building while another stone had broken off completely.
 The conservator wrote “OUT” on the stones that were protruding to indicate that the stones may have to come out so workers could investigate what was causing the displacement.

 Workers at the site remove a large stone from the building to investigate what is causing the stone to protrude from the facade.
 A layer of rubble between the interior and exterior stone was beginning to break down in some places.
 The mix of cement and stone was eroding due to water seepage.
 The rubble was repaired, and cracks and fissures were filled to avoid future damage caused by water.
 This will help to prevent stone displacement in the future.

 Workers use hand implements such as an air-powered needle gun to remove the scaling surface of the stone, making the facade smoother, more aesthetic and free of debris.
-Once problem areas are cleared of loose debris, cracks and discoloration, the stone will be filled in using a colour matched mortar.
+Once problem areas were cleared of loose debris, cracks and discoloration, the stone was filled in using a colour-matched mortar.